Dissecting Operations in Spatial Compositions through Acoulogy as Sonic Thinking

-Between 2009-2023 Coppice, a collaboration between Noé Cuéllar and Joseph Kramer, has produced various works of abstract music whose compositional processes negotiate multiple modes of presentation, live and fixed (or recorded), at the intersection where sound is technologically transformed and variably perceived.
+Between 2009–2023 Coppice, a collaboration between Noé Cuéllar and Joseph Kramer, has produced various works of experimental music whose compositional processes negotiate multiple modes of presentation, live and fixed (or recorded), at the intersection where sound is technologically transformed and variably perceived.

 Coppice’s interests in objectifying sound, casting spaces, and traversing music as if cross-sectioning an object or space are contextualized in light of film and sound theorist and experimental musician Michel Chion’s acoulogy, particularly its considerations of the technological transformation of sound, the difficulties in treating sound like an object, and sonic framing.
-Driven by investigative rigor, Coppice’s self-reflexive art and study resonate with sonic thinking, what writer Bernd Herzogenrath proposes as a philosophical inquiry into music as a form of thinking in correspondence with artistic research as a media-philosophical practice.
+Driven by investigation, Coppice’s self-reflexive art and study resonate with sonic thinking, what writer Bernd Herzogenrath proposes as a philosophical inquiry into music as a form of thinking in correspondence with artistic research as a media-philosophical practice.

 Involved with arguments brought forth in acoulogy and sonic thinking, Coppice’s music is not the arguments themselves, but artistic abstractions that share inquiries into and from within the auditory dimension.
 Artistically entangled in their discourse, this study explores how Coppice works embed materials, sound, media, varieties of spaces, and their reflexive ambiguities, in listening encounters that themselves are part of a continual experimental music process.

 Coppice is an artistic partnership we co-founded in Chicago in 2009.
-Operating in cycles that study particular instrumental constraints (bellows and electronics between 2009-2014, physical modeling and modular between 2024-2018, and a range of capture-reproduction media between 2018-2022), each study has tended to evolve from impromptus to elaborate compositions for live settings.
+Operating in cycles that study particular instrumental constraints (bellows and electronics between 2009-2014, physical modeling and modular between 2024-2018, and a range of capture-reproduction media between 2018-2022), each study has evolved from impromptus to elaborate compositions for live settings.
 An important part of its compositional processes, and of focus in this writing, is the negotiation of ideas for live (concerts and performed installations) and fixed (or recorded) contexts, two distinct modes of presentation in mutual compositional relation.

 Such negotiations address how instrumentation is presented, in space, and from which perspectives it is amplified and captured, creating yet more spaces.
-Made up of acoustic instruments and electronic devices, Coppice’s earlier instrumentation was altered through preparation and modification techniques, to bring out their unique sonic characteristics individually, and in mutual dependence when in duo juxtaposition.
+Made up of acoustic instruments and electronic devices, Coppice’s earlier instrumentation was altered through preparation and modification techniques, to bring out unique sonic characteristics individually, and in mutual dependence when in duo juxtaposition.
 Those sonic identities come into greater focus through recording, amplification, and mixing strategies that are not merely documentary but in themselves compositional.
 Microphone techniques, electroacoustic effects, diffusion using multichannel sound systems (which may be of custom design), among other techniques are part of Coppice’s accretionary compositional processes that stem from instrumental constraints.

-Coppice’s compositional processes is not a set of procedures as much as a dynamic set of relations between the preparation, modification, or design of instruments and devices, the development of performance techniques, the devising of technologies and audio production of mixed fidelities, and considerations of audience and spatial contexts.
+Coppice’s compositional processes is not a set of procedures as much as a dynamic set of relations between the preparation, modification, or design of instruments and devices, the development of duo performance techniques, the devising of technologies and audio production of mixed fidelities, and considerations of audience and spatial contexts.
 Observing a span of fourteen years of projects, this writing identifies Coppice’s tendencies to experiment with how listening perception is an active part of that compositional dynamic, at the intersection of different kinds of spaces that are not only physical.

 While the confirmation of musical effects on experience may be highly subjective, corroborations by listeners that have written about Coppice’s music are presented ahead, and reinforced by further references to perceptual effects that this music may transpire.
 To elucidate on these, terminology of sonic effects by philosopher and musicologist Jean-François Augoyard and sociologist and urban planner Henry Torgue, among others including Coppice’s own, are referenced throughout this document.¹

-This document is a result of Coppice’s body of work having evolved into overarching patterns of musical experimentation and artistic research since 2009.
-These reveal Coppice’s sustained interest in addressing sound’s crossing of domains (acoustic, electronic, imaginary) and dilemmas of sounds’ objectification.
+This document is a result of Coppice’s body of work having evolved overarching patterns of musical experimentation and artistic research since 2009.
+These reveal a sustained interest in addressing sound’s crossing of domains (acoustic, electronic, imaginary) and dilemmas of sounds’ objectification.
 Also of interest are forms of addressing a listener’s auditory experience as part of, and not external to, its experimental compositional framework.
 These interests are enmeshed with materialities, ephemeralities, technological processes, and ongoing invitations for a listener to consider their position amid various configurations.

-The work of film and sound theorist and experimental musician Michel Chion, most particularly his acoulogical treatise, has been key in understanding Coppice’s experimentation with sonic spatiality, objectness, and perception.
+The work of film and sound theorist and experimental musician Michel Chion, most particularly his acoulogical treatise, is key in understanding Coppice’s experimentation with sonic spatiality, objectness, and perception.
 Chion’s revival of the term acoulogy stands for a becoming science “of what one hears considered from every angle,”² as an extension of its original proposed meaning by composer Pierre Schaeffer, “the study of the mechanisms of listening and of the properties of sound objects with respect to their potential for music within the perceptual field of the ear,”³ whose ideal is a “reunion [with the] “most overarching music possible.”⁴

 In his acoulogical treatise, the 2016 book Sound, Chion presents ten difficulties in treating sound like an object, the sixth of which is most notable in Coppice works as exemplified ahead in this document: “[b]ecause sound is hard to isolate in time and in space—in the perceptual continuum,”⁵ continuing: